Note: this is a work in progress. I’ll update it as I find more information.

 Hendrick Jacobson (“Jacob’s son”) arrived in America in 1654 from either Sweden or Finland.
 He died in New Castle, Delaware.
 Because people from the Scandinavian countries use a patronymic naming system, his sons take on the Hendricksson surname (yes, two “ss”); his daughters take on the Hendricksdotter surname.
 Later the men begin to use Hendrickson.

 The Swedish Colonial Society in Philadelphia has much information on these immigrants who created New Sweden in America.
+There are also many records in the Old Swedes Church.

 One of the oldest houses in America that still stands is the Hendrickson House in Wilmington, Delaware.
 Looks cozy, doesn’t it?